icecreammatt/gopherwink/README.md

 * New devices for now need to be connected using `aprontest` or the WinkApp
 * Zigbee lights can be added by visiting `http://WINK_IP_ADDRESS:5000/light/search`

-## Todo
-* Add ability to remove existing lights

 ## Bugs
 * File bugs [here](https://github.com/icecreammatt/gopherwink/issues)

 ## Future Plans
 * Improved UI to add and remove lights
 * Improved UI to rename devices
-* Refactor API to be RESTful
 * Add Proper support for GoControl Door Window Sensors
 * Sleep timer to keep light on for late nights
 * Snooze timer to turn on light after x minutes